professorhaseeb/Deluge-HRED/README.md

 ### Installation
 Run the script and follow the assistant:

-`wget git.io/vpn --no-check-certificate -O delugehred-install.sh && bash delugehred-install.sh`
+`wget git.io/vlhAz --no-check-certificate -O deluge-hred-install.sh && bash deluge-hred-install.sh`

 Once it ends, you can visit your IP address with port 8112